-Rifle - Kevin Pace (541-969-2762) Shotgun - Buddy Birdwell Archery - Jerry Hennings (541-561-4677) Pistol - Jerry Hennings (541-571-4677)
+Rifle - Kevin Pace (541-969-2762) Shotgun - Buddy Birdwell (509-520-3195) & Greg Bunker (541-212-7025) Archery - Jerry Hennings (541-561-4677) Pistol - Jerry Hennings (541-561-4677)

-- 1. Open to all 4-H Shooting Sports Club members.
-Exhibitors must have Hunter Educational Card and 4-H Shooting Sports card. - 2.
-For complete set of rules and contest procedures see the Oregon 4-H Shooting Sports Contest Guide. - 3.
+- 1. Open to all 4-H Shooting Sports club members.
+Exhibitors must have a Hunter Education Card. - 2.
+For a complete set of rules and contest procedures see the Oregon 4-H Shooting Sports Contest Guide. - 3.
 A novice is any first-year member regardless of age.

-Air Rifle/National Standard Three Position Sporter Match:
+Air Rifle/National Standard Three Position Sporter Match

-Target: AR 5/10 Distance: 10 meters or 33 feet; Course of Fire: 3 x 20.
-10 shots each position: prone, standing and kneeling, in that order (30 record shots) with a maximum time of 45 minutes, including sighter shots.
-Equipment: .177 caliber air rifles under 7.5 lbs. with metallic sights are permitted.
+- Target: AR 5/10 Distance: 10 meters or 33 feet - Course of Fire: 3 x 20.
+10 shots each position: prone, standing and kneeling, in that order (30 record shots) with a maximum time of 45 minutes, including spotter shots. - Equipment: .177 caliber air rifles under 7.5 lbs. with metallic sights are permitted.
 Trigger pull must be a minimum of 1.5 lbs.
-Rifles that are officially approved include Daisy 753/853/953, Daisy 888, Crossman 2000, and Daisy XSV40.
-Any rifle not included in this list but complies with the requirements of the Sporter Air Rifle as stated in the National Standard Rules may be submitted to superintendent for a decision prior to the competition and may be added to the list of approved rifles.
-Spotting scopes/binoculars are allowed to verify shot placement for both sighting and record shots fired.
-Clothing: Shoes are restricted to soft, low cut, athletic or street shoes that do not extend above the ankles.
+Rifles that are officially approved include Daisy 753/853/953, Daisy 888, Crossman 2000, and Daisy XSV40. - Any Rifle not included in this list but complies with the requirements of the Sporter Air Rifle as stated in the National Standard Rules may be submitted to superintendent for a decision prior to the competition and may be added to the list of approved rifles. - Spotting Scopes/Binoculars are allowed to verify shot placement for both sighting and record shots fired. - Clothing: Shoes are restricted to soft, low cut, athletic or street shoes that do not extend above the ankles.
 Lace-up boots are not allowed.
 A shooting glove may be worn, but no shooting jackets are permitted.
 Up to two (2) sweatshirts or clothing suitable for the prevailing weather is allowed.
 A pin or button may be used as a sling keeper in the prone or kneeling positions.